Robert Hanssen: Early life

+Career and espionage

 FBI career and first espionage activities (1976–1981)

-Upon becoming a special agent on January 12, 1976, Hanssen was transferred to the FBI's Gary, Indiana, field office.
-In 1978, he and his growing family of three children (and eventually six) relocated to New York City when the FBI transferred him to its field office there.
+Upon becoming a special agent on January 12, 1976, Hanssen was transferred to the FBI's field office in Gary, Indiana.
+In 1978, he and his growing family of three (eventually six) children relocated to New York City when the bureau transferred him to its field office there.
 The next year, Hanssen was transferred to counterintelligence and given the task of compiling a database of Soviet intelligence for the FBI.

 In 1979, Hanssen approached the Soviet Main Intelligence Directorate (GRU) and offered his services.
 He never indicated any political or ideological motive for his actions, telling the FBI after he was caught that his only motivation was financial.
 During his first espionage cycle, Hanssen provided a significant amount of information to the GRU, including details of the FBI's bugging activities and lists of suspected Soviet intelligence agents.
 His most important leak was the betrayal of Dmitri Polyakov, a CIA informant who passed enormous amounts of information to U.S. intelligence while rising to the rank of general in the Soviet Army.
-For unknown reasons, the Soviets did not act against Polyakov until he was betrayed a second time by CIA mole Aldrich Ames in 1985.
-Polyakov was arrested in 1986 and executed in 1988.
+Following a second betrayal by CIA mole Aldrich Ames in 1985, Polyakov was arrested in 1986 and executed in 1988.
 Ames was officially blamed for giving Polyakov's name to the Soviets, while Hanssen's attempt was not revealed until after his 2001 capture.
-CIA and FBI officials, including Deputy Director William Sullivan, believed that, at some point, Polyakov was made into a triple agent by the Soviets, who thereby deceived the West with misinformation.

 FBI counterintelligence unit, further espionage activities (1985–1991)

-In 1981, Hanssen was transferred to FBI headquarters in Washington, D.C., and he relocated to the suburb of Vienna, Virginia.
+In 1981, Hanssen was transferred to FBI headquarters in Washington, D.C., and relocated his family to the suburb of Vienna, Virginia.
 His new job in the FBI's budget office gave him access to information involving many different FBI operations.
 This included all the FBI activities related to wiretapping and electronic surveillance, which were Hanssen's responsibility.
 He became known in the FBI as an expert on computers.

 Three years later, Hanssen transferred to the FBI's Soviet analytical unit, responsible for studying, identifying, and capturing Soviet spies and intelligence operatives in the United States.
 Hanssen's section evaluated Soviet agents who volunteered to give intelligence to determine whether they were genuine or re-doubled agents.
-In 1985, Hanssen was again transferred to the FBI's field office in New York, where he continued to work in counterintelligence against the Soviets.
-After the transfer, while on a business visit back to Washington, D.C., he resumed his espionage career.
+In 1985, Hanssen was again transferred to the FBI's field office in New York City, where he continued to work in counterintelligence against the Soviets.
+After the transfer, while on a business visit back to Washington, he resumed his espionage career.